-Following the positive 2022 performance, Lucapa achieved an attributable EBITDA for the year ended 31 December 2022 of US\$9.9 million (A\$14.9 million) (2021: US\$16.6 million (A\$22.3 million)).
-The Group reported a loss after tax of US\$15.1 million for the year (2021: profit of US\$2.8 million) after recognising a noncash impairment charge of US\$10.6 million in respect of Mothae and a US\$3.0 million unrealized foreign exchange loss on the intergroup loan from Lucapa to Mothae due to the weakening of the South African rand against the United States dollar.
+The Group reported a loss after tax of US\$17.2 million for the year (2022: US\$15.1 million) after recognising a non-cash impairment charge of US\$13.4 million in respect of Mothae's Property Plant and Equipment ("Mothae's PPE") and a US\$3.5 million unrealized foreign exchange loss on the intergroup loan from Lucapa to Mothae due to the weakening of the South African rand against the United States dollar.
+The loss after tax for the year attributable to members of the Company amounted to US\$9.1 million (2022: US\$10.3 million).